Mourners pack Tehran's streets, supreme leader of Iran prays over slain general | CBC News

 Weeping amid wails from a crowd of hundreds of thousands of mourners, Iran's supreme leader on Monday prayed over the remains of a top Iranian general killed in a U.S. airstrike in Baghdad, an attack that's drastically raised tensions between Tehran and Washington.

-The targeted killing of Iranian Revolutionary Guard Gen. Qassem Soleimani already has seen his replacement vow to take revenge.
-Additionally, Tehran has abandoned the remaining limits of its 2015 nuclear deal with world powers in response to the slaying while in Iraq, the parliament has called for the expulsion of all American troops from Iraqi soil.
+The targeted killing of Islamic Revolutionary Guard Gen. Qassem Soleimani already has seen his replacement vow to take revenge.
+Additionally, Tehran has abandoned the remaining limits of its 2015 nuclear deal with world powers in response to the slaying, while in Iraq, the parliament has called for the expulsion of all American troops from Iraqi soil.

 The developments could bring Iran closer to building an atomic bomb, set off a proxy or military attack launched by Tehran against America and enable the Islamic State in Iraq and Syria (ISIS) to stage a comeback in Iraq, making the Middle East a far more dangerous and unstable place.